-PCB Assembly Simple Introducing It's Here(Latest)
+PCB Assembly Simple Introducing–Abstract

-PCB Assembly is a process of populating the bare circuit boards with the appropriate PCB Component.
-It has eventually become a very high precision process.
-This is mainly because, over the years, the process has faced new challenges such as, making the PCB as small in size and as thin as possible, while keeping a high signal integrity.
-In addition, work should be friendly to the environment and also to the humans handling it.
+PCB Assembly Simple Introducing PCB Assembly is populating the bare circuit boards with the appropriate PCB Component.
+It has eventually become a very high-precision process.
+This is mainly because the process has faced new challenges over the years, such as making the PCB as small in size and as thin as possible while keeping high signal integrity.
+In addition, work should be friendly to the environment and also to humans handling it.

 PCB Assembly is always done after the bare PCB has been made from the submitted PCB Design files.
 It is recommended that the PCB Designer chooses SMD parts as opposed to through-hole parts.
-This makes the it to be faster, simpler and more efficient.
+This makes it to be faster, simpler, and more efficient.
 The bare PCB is inspected and allowed to move on to the next PCB Assembly stage only if it has met the required standards without any flaws.

 From here, the SMT).
 This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly process begins: The stencil paste is applied then inspected.
 If found fit, the PCB parts are set by the pick and place robot, or if they are unusual, they are placed manually by a skilled person.
 Next, the placed parts are inspected.
 If found well established, the Assembly is moved to a reflow oven which automatically solders all the PCB components in place.
 After this, it is inspected and tested to see if it functions as expected.